JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-aws-xray-tracing.md

 ### Naming the message listener segments

-Each segment created will use the `spring.application.name` as the name of the segment and if that is not set it will use `service` as the segment names.
+Each segment created will use the `spring.application.name` as the name of the segment and if that is not set, it will use `message-listener` as the segment names.
 If you require a custom name, you can build your own [BasicXrayMessageProcessingDecorator](../../../extensions/aws-xray-extension/core/src/main/java/com/jashmore/sqs/extensions/xray/decorator/BasicXrayMessageProcessingDecorator.java) bean.